mesutnafizsimsek/ThreeJS-TypeScript/README.md

 Canvases should be added to HTML code.
 Later they should be finded in JS code and connected to a Renderer objects.
 Renderers renders cameras' perspectives to Canvases.

+All objects in ThreeJS inherits from Object3D class.
+Scene, Camera, Cubes etc are Object3D and has same properties.